ralhadeff/computational-biology/Monte-Carlo-Brownian-Dynamics/README.txt

 Please note that the 2D LD code uses the same friction coefficient in x andy axes (this code was discontinued and this issue was never addressed)

 example input files are provided
+Please contact me (ralhadef@usc.edu) if you have any questions on how to run/modify/interpret results

 Markus parabols: